 “I put the woman’s winter jacket on, of course!
-And proceeded to walked four and a half hours back down the mountain!
-It was 10pm by the time I returned that night to Vathi.
-And when I got back into the village, I went back to that same souvlaki shop and had a big plate of souvlaki!
-And when standing up thirty minutes later, I’ve never felt so much pain in my thighs before!”
+And proceeded to walk four and a half hours back down the mountain!
+It was 10pm by the time I returned that night to Vathy.
+And when I got back into the village, I went back to that same souvlaki shop and ate a big plate of souvlaki!
+And when standing up thirty minutes later, I’d never felt so much pain in my thighs before!”

-“The two-and-a-half hour hike one way and back turned out to be five and a half one way, four and a half the other way.
+“The two-and-a-half hour hike one way turned out to be five and a half hours one way, four and a half back.
 It ended up being 34 kilometres in total!”